Employment

 If this period exceeds 12 months, the employer may ask the court to reduce wage compensation down to 12 months.
 The entitlement of the employee to receive wage compensation for unfair dismissal is not conditional upon the length of his/her service at the employer.

 Spain The maximum unfair dismissal severance payment is equivalent to 45 days’ salary per year of service until February 2012, plus 33 days’ salary per year of service from February 2012 onwards, with an overall maximum of 24 months’ salary.
+There is no minimum length of services needed for this to apply.

 United Arab Emirates The UAE Labour Law no longer contains specific compensation for arbitrary dismissal or early termination compensation.